 Salutations!
 I’m Fran Haley, the voice of Lit Bits and Pieces.

 “Lit” has several meanings here: literacy, literature, literary interests.
-Although threads of my work as a K-12 educator and literacy coach run through the posts, the bottom line is that I am a lifelong lover of reading and writing.
-I’ve written curriculum, short stories, literary criticism, and guest blog posts.
-I lead professional development for teachers in writing, as it is a frequently requested area of support.
-This is where “lit” takes on a deeper meaning: the spark of inspiration, harnessing and growing the power which lies inside us all.
+Although threads of my work as a K-12 reading specialist, English educator, and literacy coach run through the posts, the bottom line is that I am a lifelong lover of reading and writing.
+I’ve written a little bit of everything—curriculum, literary criticism, creative nonfiction, fiction, short stories, poetry.
+I facilitate professional development for teachers in writing, an area of support where “lit” takes on a deeper meaning: the spark of inspiration, harnessing and growing the power which lies inside us all.
 I tell students and teachers that writing is the closest thing to magic that there is.

 So welcome, reader, teacher, writer, and other kindred spirit.
 Here you will encounter my small epiphanies and musings, various and sundry backlit reflections.
 I write Lit Bits and Pieces because I want to.
 These scenes in my heart need a keeping place.
 I hope they inspire and encourage you in whatever you do and whoever you are, as a co-practitioner of life.
 As Helen Steiner Rice penned in “My Thanks”: So if you found some beauty in any word or line,/ It’s just your soul’s reflection in proximity with mine.